-- 2.1.
+2.1.
 Eligibility: This course is designed for grades of O-1 through O-6, police or civilian equivalent.
 Students must be current and qualified pilots in their primary aircraft, have flown within the 6 months preceding attendance, and have a minimum of 500 hours as an aircraft commander/pilot in command of fixed wing aircraft.
 The candidate must have a minimum of 200 hours of flight under instrument flight rules.
-The candidate must have completed instructor qualification training prior to attendance. - 2.2.
+The candidate must have completed instructor qualification training prior to attendance.

+2.2.
 Training: Students should have already completed an introductory course to instruments and have experience flying under Instrument Flight Rules (IFR).

-- 2.3.1.
-Vision: Normal (20/20 with or without glasses). - 2.3.2.
-Hearing/Speech: No hearing or speech impediments. - 2.4.
-Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements, students are encouraged to bring flight suits and flight boots. - 3.
-Other Information: Only electronic manuals are used in the course; therefore, students are encouraged to bring a laptop computer, if available.
+2.3.2.
+Hearing/Speech: Normal hearing and speech impediments.

+2.4.
+Uniform/Equipment: In addition to the uniform requirements listed in the General Clothing Requirements, students are encouraged to bring flight suits and flight boots.

+Instructor Pilot Instrument Procedures....Continued

+Only electronic manuals are used in the course; therefore, students are encouraged to bring a laptop computer, if available.
 Students are also encouraged to bring examples of home field instrument approach charts and maps to share with the class.